 To be totally honest with you, I might support this program if it were being offered as an English elective.
-You step on far fewer toes when you can demonstrate the importance of the Bible in a literary canon: Homer’s Iliad and Odyssey are about the Trojan War and its aftermath.
-Virgil writes the Aeneid about how a Trojan displaced by the war helps found Rome.
+You step on far fewer toes when you can demonstrate the importance of the Bible in a literary canon.
+For instance, Homer’s Iliad and Odyssey are about the Trojan War and its aftermath.
+Virgil picks up where the Iliad ends and writes the Aeneid about how a Trojan displaced by the war helps found Rome.
 Roman Poet, Dante Alighieri, uses Virgil as his guide through the Christian Hell in The Divine Comedy.
 Boom!
-Super old stories become infused with Christian traditions.
-No one can argue that this isn’t significant.
+Super old stories become infused with Christian traditions and form the bedrock of Western literature.
+When we’re talking literary influences, no one can argue against the significance of the Bible.
 But when arguing for cultural context and a cultural study of the Bible, champions of this bill are clearly courting a can of worms.

 “Beyond its literary and cultural significance, which is significant, the Bible is also an essential thread of the American consciousness, and without it, American unity is unraveling.”

 It is statements like this that throw up red flags for me.
 In the above quote, Mr. Zahn acknowledges the literary and cultural significance of the Bible, but seems to dismiss these qualities as an added bonus to what will surely, in his mind, unite the American public once again.